jesus-arroyo/jesus-arroyo.github.io/_pages/research.md

 - Applying these methodologies to relevant scientific problems,  with a special focus on neuroscience applications to understand the connectivity of the brain.

-Broadly speaking, my work can be classified into three areas: statistical modeling,estimation and inference for network analysis, supervised and unsupervised learning methods forcomplex data types, and methodology and theory for pattern recognition in graphs.
+Broadly speaking, my work can be classified into three areas: statistical modeling,estimation and inference for *network analysis*, supervised and unsupervised *machine learning* methods forcomplex data types, and methodology and theory for *pattern recognition* in graphs.

 </p></details>